shubhamagrawal1507/petstore-user-api-automation/README.md

 # Pet Store User API Automation

 This project automates API operations (create, modify, read, delete) for managing users in a Pet Store application.
 It utilizes TestNG DataProvider for parameterization, with data sourced from Excel.
-RestAssured is used along with Java, TestNG, and Maven.
+RestAssured is used along with Java, TestNG, Maven, Log4j for logging, and Extent Reports for detailed test reporting.

 ## Usage